 Imagine you are the manager of a large medical practice that is being sued after 10,000 pages of medical records found their way into the hands of an investigative reporter or thief.
 When asked by the plaintiff’s lawyer the process you use to get rid of hard copies, an answer such as “Lenny the computer guy does it whenever he can” is the same as pleading guilty.

-The issue is not necessarily how often the data is shred.
+The issue is not necessarily how often the data is shredded.
 It’s rather whether the destruction is done as standard practice.
 As part of effective oversight, a formal system of information destruction must be created and implemented.

 If data destruction is indeed performed in a formal, documented manner, then a plaintiff’s lawyers will have much less to use against you.
 This means the case would likely be judged in your favor by a jury.